stat545ubc-2023/assignment-b3-LeviaWang/README.md

 ### Enhanced Chart Download Capability

-- This feature offers users the ability to download statistical charts.
+- This feature offers users the ability to download statistical charts as PNG file.
 In version 1, only data download was available.
 Now, users can download not only the filtered data but also the corresponding histograms and other charts.

 ### Dynamic Color Customizer for Charts